Skip to content

 1899

-In the 1900s a passenger wharf was built next to the refinery, and the shipping wharf was extended.
+In the 1900s a passenger wharf was built next to the factory, and the shipping wharf was extended.

 1887